qlan3/Jaxplorer/results/performance.md

 This document records the best hyper-parameter setup for each (task, algorithm) pair, in terms of training performance.
-All performance results are averaged over 5 runs with standard deviation reported as well.

 ## Gym Classic Control

+- Performance metric: average returns of last 10 (for training) or 5 (for testing) episodes.
+- Reported performance: average performance over 5 runs with 1 standard deviation.

 ### MountainCar-v0